raspberrypilearning/cd-beginner-scratch-sushi/en/step_9.md

     forever
 ```

-Better, but you don’t want the player to have to restart the game every time they catch a single fish!
+That's already better, but you don’t want the player to have to restart the game every time they catch a single fish!

 + Update the code inside your `if...then`{:class="blockcontrol"} block to look like this: